AP Calculus BC FRQ Room

 Medium

-Area Between Economic Curves
+Area Between Two Curves in a Water Channel

 Area Under a Curve with a Discontinuity